AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 However, the package is not only useful for *P. sojae* work.
-It was built to be useful for other plant pathogen gene-for-gene interaction systems, *e.g.* rusts.
-The goal of this package is to provide all the necessary analyses needed when conducting a pathotype surveys,
-including: distribution of susceptibilities (effective and non-effective resistance genes), distribution of pathotype complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes in an efficient and reproducible manner.
+It was built to be useful for other plant pathogen gene-for-gene interaction systems, *e.g.* rusts or canola blackleg, *Leptosphaeria maculans*.
+The goal of this package is to provide all the necessary analyses needed when conducting a pathotype surveys, including: distribution of susceptibilities (effective and non-effective resistance genes), distribution of pathotype complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes in an efficient and reproducible manner.

 New users are encouraged to visit the documentation,
 <https://openplantpathology.github.io/hagis/articles/hagis.html>, for